abstractmath.org

 defined for real numbers x.
 You want to understand how this function behaves.
 If I were looking at it, I would go through some process like this:

-3) f(x) is a 6th power, so it is always nonnegative.
+3) f(x) is a positive number times a 6th power, so it is always nonnegative.

 6)